ESMValGroup/ESMValCore/doc/recipe/overview.rst

 ESMValTool also supports a simplified syntax to add multiple ensemble members from the same dataset.
 In the ensemble key, any element in the form `(x:y)` will be replaced with all numbers from x to y (both inclusive), adding a dataset entry for each replacement.
-For example, to add ensemble members r1i1p1 to r10i1p1 you can use the following abreviatted syntax:
+For example, to add ensemble members r1i1p1 to r10i1p1 you can use the following abbreviated syntax:

 .. code-block:: yaml

     datasets:
-      - {dataset: CanESM2, project: CMIP5, exp: historical, ensemble: r(1:10)i1p1, start_year: 2001, end_year: 2004}
+      - {dataset: CanESM2, project: CMIP5, exp: historical, ensemble: "r(1:10)i1p1", start_year: 2001, end_year: 2004}

 It can be included multiple times in one definition.
 For example, to generate the datasets definitions for the ensemble members r1i1p1 to r5i1p1 and from r1i2p1 to r5i1p1 you can use: